Patient education: Preventing severe infection after splenectomy (Beyond the Basics)

 Inform healthcare providers

-- Pneumococcal vaccine — The pneumococcal vaccine is recommended for all people who do not have a functional spleen.
+●Pneumococcal vaccine – Pneumococcal vaccine is recommended for all people who do not have a functional spleen.
 Two types of pneumococcal vaccines are available, PPSV23 and PCV13.
 Young children receive PCV13 as part of their routine infant immunizations.
 PCV13 is also recommended for adults who do not have a functional spleen.
-In addition, PPSV23 is recommended for adults and children ≥2 years.
-(See "Patient information: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)" and "Patient information: Adult vaccines (Beyond the Basics)".)
+In addition, PPSV23 is recommended for adults and children ≥2 years who do not have a functional spleen.
+When possible, PPSV23 is given at least eight weeks after PCV13 immunization.
+(See "Patient education: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)" and "Patient education: Adult vaccines (Beyond the Basics)".)

-- Influenza vaccine — Influenza (the flu), a highly contagious viral infection, is a common cause of pneumonia and other bacterial infections.
-Therefore, a once yearly influenza vaccination (usually given in the fall) is recommended for people without a functional spleen.
-(See "Patient information: Influenza symptoms and treatment (Beyond the Basics)".)
+●Influenza vaccine – Influenza (the flu), a highly contagious viral infection, is a common cause of pneumonia and other bacterial infections.
+Therefore, a once-yearly influenza vaccination (usually given in the fall) is recommended for people without a functional spleen.
+(See "Patient education: Influenza symptoms and treatment (Beyond the Basics)".)

 Preventive antibiotic therapy — Antibiotics are recommended in some people without a functional spleen to reduce the risk of developing sepsis.
 Two approaches are common: